MarcThatcher/FLIN-implementation/README.md

 This is a demonstration of the viability of the approach, not a industry-ready compiler!
 In particular, not all errors are caught and those that are have messages designed for the author not the user.

-For example, swapping the first two lines of the example "even" and "odd" function definitions in Section 1, above, gives the mixture of internal and Haskell error messages:
+For example, swapping the first two lines of the example `even` and `odd` function definitions in Section 1, above, gives the mixture of internal and Haskell error messages:
 ```text
     flin: funcNumOuts reaches end of LUT for odd
     CallStack (from HasCallStack):